 Loans classified as troubled debt restructurings are monitored for payment default on an on-going basis.
-There were no accounts that defaulted within 12 months of the original modification date during the year ended December 31, 2021.
-There was one account that defaulted within 12 months of the original modification date during the year ended December 31, 2020.
-The account that defaulted was a commercial non real estate loan in the amount of \$89,000.
+There were no loans that defaulted within 12 months of the original modification date during the years ended December 31, 2022 and 2021.
 The Bank defines default as those accounts having payments 90 days or more past due.